ceph/ceph/doc/releases/nautilus.rst

   is enabled.
 This helps with the monitor logs on larger clusters, that may get many 'osd.X reported immediately failed by osd.Y' messages, and confuse tools.

+* A long-standing bug that prevented 32-bit and 64-bit client/server
+  interoperability under msgr v2 has been fixed.
+In particular, mixing armv7l (armhf) and x86_64 or aarch64 servers in the same cluster now works.

 Changelog
 ---------